Western Diamondback Rattlesnake

 History and Evolution

 Researchers believe there was an ancestral snake to modern rattlesnakes which existed around 22 million years ago.
-It had highly toxic venom composed of genes for toxins that could damage muscles, attack the nervous system, and poison the blood of its victims.
+It had highly toxic venom composed of genes for toxins that could damage muscles, attack the nervous system, and damage the blood cells of its victims.
 Rattlesnakes came on the scene 12-14 million years ago but somehow shed certain neurotoxin genes, so that their venom became more specialized.
 For example, the venom of an Eastern or Western Diamondback rattlesnake damages muscles and blood vessels in its prey.
 On the other hand, the venom of the Mojave rattlesnake attacks the blood and nervous system.

 As to the evolution of the rattlesnake rattle, it could have been adapted as a way to warn enemies.
 It perhaps could have been from excess shredded skin that produce noise as the snake moved and vibrated it.